Aharonov–Bohm effect: Electric effect

 where t is the time spent in the potential.

+For example, we may have a pair of large flat conductors, connected to a battery of voltage $\Delta V$.
+Then, we can run a single electron double-slit experiment, with the two slits on the two sides of the pair of conductors.
+If the electron takes time $t$ to hit the screen, then we should observe a phase shift $e\Delta V t/\hbar$.
+By adjusting the battery voltage, we can horizontally shift the interference pattern on the screen.

 The initial theoretical proposal for this effect suggested an experiment where charges pass through conducting cylinders along two paths, which shield the particles from external electric fields in the regions where they travel, but still allow a time dependent potential to be applied by charging the cylinders.
 This proved difficult to realize, however.
 Instead, a different experiment was proposed involving a ring geometry interrupted by tunnel barriers, with a constant bias voltage V relating the potentials of the two halves of the ring.
 This situation results in an Aharonov–Bohm phase shift as above, and was observed experimentally in 1998, albeit in a setup where the charges do traverse the electric field generated by the bias voltage.
 The original time dependent electric Aharonov–Bohm effect has not yet found experimental verification.

 Gravitational effect

 The Aharonov–Bohm phase shift due to the gravitational potential should also be possible to observe in theory, and in early 2022 an experiment was carried out to observe it based on an experimental design from 2012.
 In the experiment, ultra-cold rubidium atoms in superposition were launched vertically inside a vacuum tube and split with a laser so that one part would go higher than the other and then recombined back.
 Outside of the chamber at the top sits an axially symmetric mass that changes the gravitational potential.
 Thus, the part that goes higher should experience a greater change which manifests as an interference pattern when the wave packets recombine resulting in a measurable phase shift.
 Evidence of a match between the measurements and the predictions was found by the team.
 Multiple other tests have been proposed.